 Hay-on-Wye, a pretty little town on the banks of the River Wye, just inside the Welsh border, has developed a reputation disproportionate to its size.
 First came the explosion in secondhand bookshops, a charge led by the charismatic and forthright local maverick Richard Booth.

-Chepstow is an attractive market town nestled in a great S-bend in the River Wye, with a splendid Norman castle perched dramatically on a cliff above the water.
-The town is also home to one of Britain's best known racecourses.
-Chepstow was first developed as a base for the Norman conquest of southeast Wales, later prospering as a port for the timber and wine trades.
+Chepstow is an attractive market town nestled in a great S-bend in the River Wye, with a magnificent Norman castle and one of Britain's best-known racecourses.
+It was first developed as a base for the Norman conquest of southeast Wales, later prospering as a port for the timber and wine trades.

 South Wales Valleys